Andy-Python-Programmer/dino/README.md

 1. File issues and buggs
 2. Help us with documentation
-3. Add features in dino and fix buggs!
+3. Add new features in dino and fix buggs!

 ## License
 Licensed under either of Apache License, Version 2.0 or MIT license at your option.